Nonito Donaire: Donaire vs. Young

 On April 27, 2019, Nonito Donaire faced #5-ranked WBA contender Stephon Young, a last-minute replacement for Tete, who had to withdraw from the bout out due to a shoulder injury.
 The fight was held at the Cajundome in Lafayette, Louisiana, and the winner was set to face either WBA (Regular) bantamweight champion Naoya Inoue or IBF bantamweight champion Emmanuel Rodríguez.

 Donaire made use of his jab to outbox Young in the succeeding rounds and put a final stamp in the sixth round with a counter-left hook that landed flush on Young's jaw, immediately knocking him out.

 Donaire vs. Inoue

 On November 8, 2019, Donaire faced Naoya Inoue for the WBSS final in Japan.
 Donaire lost his title and the bout by UD.
 During the second round, Donaire opened a cut above Inoue's right eye after landing a left hook.
-It was the first time Inoue suffered a cut in his career.
 In the eleventh round, Donaire was knocked down after absorbing a body shot.
-The bout was scored 117–109, 116–111, and 114-113 in favor of Inoue.
+The bout was scored 117–109, 116–111, and 114–113 in favor of Inoue.
 After the fight, Donaire and Inoue showed each other mutual respect, with Inoue lauding Donaire as "a true champion."
 The fight was later voted the Ring magazine Fight of the Year.